19hours/sg-statutes/Acts/Singapore Accountancy Commission Act.md

 Designated entities

+1.

-1\.
-Institute of Certified Public Accountants of Singapore.
+Institute of Singapore Chartered Accountants (formerly known as Institute of Certified Public Accountants of Singapore).

+[S 402/2013 wef 02/07/2013]